 1st – €300

 1st – €200

-There’s also an extra added bonus for the first rider over the Col de la Loze on Stage 17 – the highest point in the 2020 Tour de France.
-Called the Souvenir Henri Desgrange in memory of the race’s founder, that rider will receive €5,000.
+There’s also an extra added bonus for the first rider over the Port d’Envalira on Stage 15.
+This marks the highest point in the 2021 Tour de France at 2,408m.
+The prize is called the Souvenir Henri Desgrange in memory of the race’s founder.
+The first rider over this point will receive €5,000.